prejanNeu/reception_robot/README.md

-Sure!
-Below is a link for you to directly download the README.md file.
-It contains the full explanation, including the code overview.

-Download README.md

-Contents of the README.md file: markdown
-Copy code
 # Presidential Graduate School App

 This is a simple Tkinter-based graphical user interface (GUI) application designed for the Presidential Graduate School.
 The app allows users to navigate through various sections of the school such as **Courses**, **Faculty**, **Clubs**, and **Contact**.
 Each section is displayed on a separate window with interactive buttons and images, and users can navigate back to the main page using an arrow button.